Ruchitha4453/ruchitha4453/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://ruchitha.tech/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something interesting`.

 - 🌱 I’m currently learning `MERN Stack`